 These feature classes are provided in both Esri Shapefile and Esri File Geodatabase formats.
 The contents are identical in each format, except for technical differences in geometry support inherent to each format (Shapefiles do not support circular curves, whereas File Geodatabases do).

-Esri Shapefile is an open format, since Esri has published the specification, so it is compatible with a variety of GIS software packages whether proprietary, freeware, or open source.
+Esri Shapefile is an open format, so it is compatible with a variety of GIS software packages whether proprietary, freeware, or open source.

-Esri File Geodatabase is a proprietary format.
-Esri has not published the format specification, but they have released a developer API.
+Esri File Geodatabase is a proprietary format, but Esri has released a developer API.
 Non-developers can only use the File Geodatabase format within the ArcGIS software environment.

 Each GIS dataset edition includes 6 distinct attribute tables.
 These tables come in dBase format (DBF) for use with the Shapefiles, and they are also included within the File Geodatabase as standalone tables.
 In either case, joining is required.
 The attribute tables are as follows:

-Also included in each dataset edition is a Microsoft Access 2010 database file (ACCDB), which consists of unfiltered, raw data that was extracted from the county's mainframe system.
+Also included in each dataset edition is a Microsoft Access 2010 database file (ACCDB), consisting of unfiltered, raw data, extracted from the county's mainframe system.
 It is not suitable for joining with the GIS feature classes.
-The 6 dBase files listed above were generated using queries and macros embedded in the Access database.
-This database file is provided as a courtesy; it is intended for those who need the complete, unaltered tax roll.
+The 6 dBase files listed above were generated using queries and macros embedded in the Access database and is provided for those requiring the complete, unaltered tax roll.

 KERN COUNTY ASSESSOR